normanzb/chuanr/README.md

 ##Events

-* prevented - Fire when user input something not allowed.
+* prevented - Fire when user input something not accetpable.
+* resumed - Fire no matter when user input is accepted.

 ###Custom Pattern Function